Shared World Does Not Equal Fan Fiction

 Sometimes I do.
 I’ve worked on several projects where I was part of the initial group of authors writing stories about a world that was in the process of being built.
 One recent project was notable for the series of questions sent out by the publisher that we as authors needed to answer.
 As we did, we filled in the details, the color, and the life of that world.
 What’s fun is we got to riff off each other’s ideas or strike off in our own little corner.

 I’m involved in one shared world, Cobalt City, that works like an artists’ collective.
 We take certain characters, details, or bits and build our own worlds within that world.
-But it’s all interconnected and gotten complicated enough that our lead author, the original creator, has built a Wiki to track names, dates, and other goodies.
+But it’s all interconnected.
+Now in its second decade, the world has gotten complicated enough that our lead author, the original creator, has built a Wiki to track names, dates, and other goodies.
+Our current editor at DefCon One is also a goddess of continuity.
+She did a great job of helping me wrangle 14 years of stories into one collection, Wrecker of Engines, without contradicting anyone else.

 But doesn’t somebody else then own your stuff?